 - where we have obtained your consent

-- where we have obtained the information from another party (eg the valuer generals department of your state government) for a specified purpose
+- where we have obtained the information from another party (including the valuer generals department of your state government, LINZ or Territorial Authorities in New Zealand) for a specified purpose

 - as required by relevant laws, statutes, regulations, codes and external payment systems.